imanghafoori1/laravel-microscope/README.md

 ### `php artisan enforce:query`

-- It call the static `query` method on your eloquent query chains so that IDEs can understand eloquent.
+- It calls the static `query` method on your eloquent query chains so that IDEs can understand eloquent.

 - For example, converts: `User::where(...` to `User::query()->where(...`